kfrank/volunteer-coordinator-playbook/README.md

+# About the Volunteer Coordinator Playbook

+This Playbook is a **working prototype**.

 # Get Started with this Playbook Template

 Kickstart your documentation processes by using this template as a guide.
 This template includes a ton of information on volunteer best practices.
 Edit what works for you, add pages and practices, and edit the style to fit your brand.